 When I came up with this recipe idea, I didn't really go at it thinking I'd develop a healthy snack that would be great to serve at a slumber party.
 As you might know by now, my recipes don't really lean to the healthy side very often.

 Sleeping Bag Wraps

-other options – pears or peaches
+other options - pears, peaches, or Baybel Cheese rounds

 other options - turkey, ham, cheese, cream cheese

 lemon-lime soda or lemon juice - to soak the apples, pears, or peaches to keep them from browning

 eyes - candy eyes, raisins, dried berries, mini M&M's, Reese's Pieces or chocolate chips